rusyasoft/rusyasoft.github.io/_posts/2025-06-28-How-the-Gemini-CLI-Agent-Thinks-and-Acts.md

 Have you ever wondered what goes on inside an AI-powered command-line tool?
 How does it understand your requests, execute commands, and interact with your file system, all while feeling like a natural extension of your workflow?

-This week Google introduced Gemini-cli, which was kind of expected after claude-code and openAIs codex.
-But surprise-surprise google makes it [free and open-sourced](https://www.techrepublic.com/article/news-google-introduces-gemini-cli/)
+This week, Google introduced Gemini-cli.
+Its arrival was anticipated following similar tools like Claude-code and OpenAI's Codex, but Google's decision to make it [free and open-sourced](https://www.techrepublic.com/article/news-google-introduces-gemini-cli/) came as a pleasant surprise.

-Using the chance coding cli tool getting open-sourced, we're taking a deep dive into the internal architecture of the Gemini CLI's AI agent.
+With the open-sourcing of this CLI tool, we're taking a deep dive into the internal architecture of the Gemini CLI's AI agent.
 We'll explore the core logic that powers its ability to reason, act, and learn from its interactions, transforming it from a simple command executor into a powerful development partner.

 ## The Core Engine: A "Reason-Act" (ReAct) Cycle